lorraine-phill/8-Restaurant-Review-Site-Rails/README.md

 Schlep Restaurant Reviews Site
 ==============================

-Project: Create a restaurant reviews app in Rails that is similar to that of Yelp
+Project: Create a restaurant reviews app in Rails that is similar in functionality to Yelp.com.

 ![alt text](https://s3.amazonaws.com/Github-14/Schlep.png "Yelp like restaurant review site")